Does Eating Breakfast Boost Your Metabolism? What Research Shows

 The Bath Breakfast Project (2014)

-One of the most rigorous studies on breakfast and metabolism was conducted at the University of Bath in England.
+One of the more rigorous studies on this was run at the University of Bath.
 Led by James Betts, researchers randomly assigned lean adults to either eat breakfast or fast until noon for six weeks.

 Results: